darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

 }
 ```

-And you could use it like so:
+Notice that `FriendlyNpc` ineherited the `CanSpeak` interface from `Npc`.
+Then you could use it like so:

 ```csharp
 CanSpeak announcer = new SpeakerPhone();